Barefoot BritainA 90-marathon barefoot run to encourage young women to reach for the impossible

 I’d have a lot of questions if I were you too.
 Here’s some I’ve pre-empted….

-Will you run a marathon every day?
+Did you run a barefoot marathon every day?

-Where will you sleep?
+Where did you sleep?

-How fast will you run?
+How fast did you run?

-Are you raising money?
+Were you raising money?

-Do you think it’s possible?
+Did you think it was possible?

 What on earth does you mother think?